 Migratory birds arrive, and most birds get stuck into breeding and are therefore more vocal and visible.
 Flying termites emerge and are preyed on by many species, from eagles and snakes to frogs and even leopards.
 Temperatures are more bearable than in September/October, and the usually infrequent rain clears the smoke and dust from the air.

 In April/May, the rains have ended, and widespread water sources are starting to dry up, and animals start moving to areas with permanent water.
 Temperatures are pleasant, and the bushveld is particularly lush and beautiful.

 The LOW / GREEN / EMERALD season – January to March

-This is when all major holiday periods (local and international) are over and few people go on safari.
+This is when all significant holiday periods (local and international) are over, and few people go on safari.

 Lodges drop prices significantly as occupancies plummet.
-This a great time to negotiate good rates and those extras that make you feel pampered and special!
+This a great time to negotiate reasonable rates and those extras that make you feel pampered and special!

 Ask an expert

 Of course, these ‘rules’ vary regionally, and according to local conditions and animal movements.
 For example, the Kasanka bat and the Liuwa Plain wildebeest migrations in Zambia happen in November.

 That’s why you need sound advice about when, where, and what on safari.
 There is nothing like experience to guide your safari choices.

 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.